Alcatel Submarine Networks

-Alcatel Submarine Networks (ASN) is a French company and one of the three world leaders in the manufacture and installation of submarine cables (alongside HMN Tech and SubCom).
-It was a subsidiary of Alcatel, then Alcatel-Lucent, until it was acquired by the Finnish group Nokia in 2016.
-It was owned by Nokia France from 2016 to 2024.
+Alcatel Submarine Networks (ASN) is a French company and one of the three world leaders in the manufacture and installation of submarine cables (alongside NEC and SubCom).
+It is majority-owned by the French government.

+Alcatel Submarine Networks originated from various earlier firms, including the Submarine Telegraph Company and the Compagnie Générale d'Électricité.
+Following a series of reorganisations and acquisitions during the early 1990s, Alcatel Submarine Networks emerged as a subsidiary of the French telecoms specialist Alcatel.
+In 2000, it formed a long-running joint venture with Louis Dreyfus Armatuers (LDA) to build, own and operate a fleet of cable ships.
+During 2006, Alcatel Submarine Networks was rebranded as Alcatel-Lucent Submarine Networks after Alcatel became Alcatel-Lucent.
+Alcatel-Lucent Submarine Networks was acquired by the Finnish group Nokia in 2016, and was owned by Nokia France between 2016 and 2024.
 The French state acquired 80% of the company's capital in November 2024.

 Alcatel Submarine Networks designs, manufactures, lays and maintains telecommunications submarine cables and related equipment, using its own vessels to carry optical fibre around the globe.
 Laying telecommunications submarine cables is a strategic industry.
 ASN, Subcom and NEC dominate this global market, with 99% of Internet traffic passing through these cables, 80% of which transits through the United States, whatever its destination.
 In 2018, ASN's market share (30%) was ahead of Japanese competitor NEC (23%) and American Subcom (20%).
+By 2020, ASN had laid 600,000 kilometers of cables.
 As of 2024, ASN has 2,000 employees, including 1,370 in France.
 The company has several sites in France, the United Kingdom and Norway.
 Alcatel Submarine Networks has a fleet of seven cable-laying vessels and is the world No. 1 in the sector.

 History

-In 1858, the Submarine Telegraph Company, founded by Thomas Crampton, was created and became an international telegraph network operator.
-On 30 January 1860, the Submarine Telegraph Company laid the first telegraph cable between Jersey and France.
-In 1925, the Compagnie Générale d'Électricité absorbed the Compagnie Générale des Cables de Lyon.
+Alcatel Submarine Networks can trace its origins back to the British Submarine Telegraph Company, founded in 1851 with the involvement of the engineer Thomas Crampton, which in the same year laid the first telegraph cable between England and France.
+The company went on to lay other cables connecting England and Jersey to the continent until it was taken over by the General Post Office in 1890.